SchatzM/PracticaJS-6/README.md

-# Plantilla HTML
+# Práctica 09
-Plantilla genérica
+Ayuda a la Policía